 The IO also resides on the edges, towards the middle and front, as the rear is reserved for the thermal module.
 The PSU, LAN, HDMI ports and the audio jacks are placed on the left, while the right gets mostly USB ports, leaving this side free for a mouse.
 There is however a miniDP port here, as well as the Thunderbolt 3 connector.
 The Triton doesn’t get an SD card-reader, nor any sort of biometrics.

-As far as practicality goes, the laptop sits tight on the desk thanks to its grippy rubber feet and the blunted front lip and corners make it comfortable to use every day, without pressing on your wrists.
+As far as practicality goes, the laptop sits well on the desk even if the rubber feet on the bottom could have been gripper, and the blunted front lip and corners make it comfortable to use every day, without pressing on your wrists.
 The palm-rest is a bit narrow though, as the keyboard has been pushed slightly towards the middle of the laptop in order to accommodate air-intakes at the top.

 Air is sucked in from these grills above the keyboard, through the keys, and through the underside, and then pushed out through the lateral and rear exhausts.
 That’s a common approach in this segment, however, I would have appreciated higher rubber feet on the bottom, in order to increase circulation down there.
 As you’ll see in a further section, this aspect would have helped lower the temperatures in demanding loads.